james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 ## The future (and a special thanks)

 First and foremost I want to thank [Basis Theory](https://github.com/Basis-Theory/azure-keyvault-emulator) for the original repository/codebase of which the Emulator then grew into its' current form.
-When trying to find a suitable emulator myself I stumbled across it but was disappointed to see it only supported a few operations and was sadly archived.
+When trying to find a suitable emulator myself I stumbled across it but was sad to see it only supported a few operations and was archived.

 Prior to the stable release I got in touch with them to make sure that they were happy with the copyright retention and attribution back, but also to potentially add a redirect link from their archived repository to the now active one.
 They've been *incredibly* kind and communicative, so thank you to all of you.